 Explain to the officer what you will do before acting AND wait for approval! (e.g., I will reach into my right jacket pocket for my wallet, okay?”
 Wait for officer’s response.
 Relates to producing documents.)

-The acronym A. W. A. R. E. can empower families and communities to take control of a police encounter and help both sides get through it safely.
+The acronym A. W. A. R. E. can empower families and communities to take control of police encounters and help both sides get through it safely.
 Particularly at time where tensions between some communities and police may be elevated.
 Keep in mind your obligation when stopped in a car by police is to produce your driver’s license, registration and insurance card.
 Those obligations (document production) do not exist outside of a vehicle traffic stop.

 If you or a loved one are in need of legal advice or are dealing with a difficult traffic court case, contact our Hudson Valley NY DWI attorney at Inniss Law Firm today to schedule a consultation and discuss your case.